umbraco/UmbracoDocs/Tutorials/Editors-Manual/Getting-Started-With-Umbraco/Umbraco-Interface/index.md

 ![This shows an image that points to the utility links above the environments](images/The-Utility-Links.png)

 ### 3. Search and help
- The first button is a search field here you can search for the content that you are looking for.
+The first button is a search field where you can search for the content that you are looking for.
 The second button is the help button if you click this you will get options for **help**.
 The third button is your **profile**, this will give you the option to edit your profile and password.